dianadelg/dianadelg.github.io/README.md

 # dianadelg.github.io

+NEW: need to fix experience, typing layout on mobile (why aren't tiles working on chrome?)

 We are out here looking prettier!

 messing around with a parallax website.
 Need to add skills, experience, (basically break down resume.)